3 Early-Stage Researchers positions for the Innovative Training Network FEINART

 Successful candidates will receive a 3-year full-time employment contract.
 As per MSCA regulations, the salary includes a living allowance of €3,270 per month (gross amount) to be paid in the currency of the country where the host organisation is based, with a country correction coefficient to be applied; a mobility allowance of €600 per month; and a family allowance of €500 per month (depending on family situation).
 Please note: the exact (net) salary in Pound Sterling will be confirmed upon appointment, depending on UK tax regulations and the, country correction coefficient.

 These will be temporary full-time posts (37.5 hours per week).
-The successful candidates will start in October/November 2020 (changes may occur to the timeline due to the ongoing Covid-19 outbreak).
+The successful candidates will start in February 2021 (changes may occur to the timeline due to the ongoing Covid-19 outbreak).

 Applicants should submit the following documents (All documents should be submitted in English).